haddocking/haddocking.github.io/education/HADDOCK24/LightDock-membrane-proteins/index.md

 HADDOCK (see [https://www.bonvinlab.org/software/haddock2.4](https://www.bonvinlab.org/software/haddock2.4)) is a collection of python scripts derived from [ARIA](https://aria.pasteur.fr) that harness the power of CNS (Crystallography and NMR System – [https://cns-online.org](https://cns-online.org)) for structure calculation of molecular complexes.
 What distinguishes HADDOCK from other docking software is its ability, inherited from CNS, to incorporate experimental data as restraints and use these to guide the docking process alongside traditional energetics and shape complementarity.
 Moreover, the intimate coupling with CNS endows HADDOCK with the ability to actually produce models of sufficient quality to be archived in the Protein Data Bank. **In this tutorial we will make use of the HADDOCK outstanding capabilities for refining inaccurate protein models.**

-The HADDOCK2.4 online server provides a dedicated web interface to run a refinement on a molecular complex and can be accessed [here](https://haddock.science.uu.nl/haddock2.4/refinement).

 ### Data preparation